MFA: Sculpture Concentration

 Graduate students in the Sculpture program will find themselves in an environment that is rigorous but supportive.
 We promote experimentation and want students to question what it means to make art today.
 Students are pushed to further develop their conceptual and technical approaches to making sculpture.
 Ultimately, students aim to create works rooted in an individual's methodology.
 Sculpture graduates also have the privilege of working in large private studios.

-Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art organized the 2018 Texas Sculpture Symposium (TxSS), which took place February 9th-10th, 2018.
-This year's keynote speakers were Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts and Postcommodity, an interdisciplinary arts collective comprised of Cristóbal Martínez and Kade L. Twist.
+Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art, organized the 2018 Texas Sculpture Symposium (TxSS) which took place February 9th-10th, 2018.
+The keynote speakers were Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts and Postcommodity, an interdisciplinary arts collective comprised of Cristóbal Martínez and Kade L. Twist.
 The TxSS has a long history reaching back to the 1970s.
 Past symposiums have been hosted by the Sculpture Network of Texas at various venues across Texas.
 Notable TxSS guest lecturers include: Mel Chin, Judy Pfaff, James Drake, Ken Little, Francis Whitehead, Jesus Morales, and James Surles.